Not talking yet?

 No child is ever too young for an assessment.

-I am the professional who is best qualified to tell you, with confidence, whether you should “wait and see.”
+We are the professionals who are best qualified to tell you, with confidence, whether you should “wait and see.”
 Not your mother, not your friend, not even your pediatrician.

 Speech-language pathologists are highly trained and uniquely qualified to assess language development in children of all ages, including young toddlers.